MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

-# ABox generation from a CSV file with metadata and time series
+# CSV file with metadata and time series

 ## General understanding